curtastic/gl1/README.md

 - No rotate about a point that isn't the image's center.
 But you can do that with your own math before passing drawX/drawY.
 - No camera object.
 But you can offset things yourself if you want scrolling.
 - No drawing other primitive shapes besides images and rectangles.
 - No font or svg support.
+But you can use bitmap fonts.